angelsamuel21/TextUtils/README.md

 # TextUtils
-By Angel Samuel
+**By Angel Samuel**
-Tech & Finance Enthusiast | B.Tech Computer Science Engineering Student at Invertis University | Passionate about Web Development & AI/ML
+*Tech & Finance Enthusiast | B.Tech CSE Student at Invertis University*
+*Passionate about Web Development & AI/ML*

+---

-TextUtils is a simple yet powerful text manipulation tool designed to help users analyze and modify text quickly and efficiently.
-Whether you're editing content, counting characters and words, or converting text formats, TextUtils provides an intuitive interface with a variety of useful features.
+**TextUtils** is a simple yet powerful text manipulation tool designed to help users analyze and modify text quickly and efficiently.
+Whether you're editing content, counting characters and words, or converting text formats, TextUtils offers an intuitive interface packed with useful features.

+---

-🚀 Features
+## 🚀 Features

-Word Count: Instantly count the number of words in your text.
+- **Word Count** – Instantly count the number of words in your text.

-Character Count: Get the exact number of characters, with or without spaces.
+- **Character Count** – Get the exact number of characters, with or without spaces.

-Remove Extra Spaces: Clean up unnecessary whitespace from your input.
+- **Remove Extra Spaces** – Clean up unnecessary whitespace from your input.

-Convert Text Case: Easily transform text to uppercase, lowercase, or capitalize the first letter of each word.
+- **Convert Text Case** – Easily transform text to UPPERCASE, lowercase, or Capitalize Each Word.

-Copy to Clipboard: Copy the modified text with a single click.
+- **Copy to Clipboard** – Copy the modified text with a single click.

-Text Preview: View your text output in real time as you make changes.
+- **Text Preview** – View live changes as you modify the text.

-Dark/Light Mode: Toggle between light and dark themes for better user experience.
+- **Dark/Light Mode** – Switch between light and dark themes for a better reading and editing experience.

+---

-💡 Use Cases
+## 💡 Use Cases

-Content editing and formatting
+- Fast and efficient **content editing and formatting**

-Word and character count for assignments or social media
+- Checking **word and character count** for assignments, reports, or social media

-Text preprocessing for programming or data analysis
+- **Preprocessing text** for programming or data analysis tasks

-Cleaning up text copied from different sources
+- Cleaning up **text copied from various sources**

+---

-Made with ❤️ by Angel Samuel
+**Made with ❤️ by Angel Samuel**
-“Empowering text, one line at a time.”
+*"Empowering text, one line at a time."*